Credit card protection: Safety tips & security features

 Under federal law, a card issuer can hold you responsible for up to $50 in fraudulent purchases before you report your card lost or stolen.

-But some issuers—like Capital One—provide $0 fraud liability if your card is lost or stolen.3 That means you’re not responsible for any unauthorized purchases made with your card.
+But some issuers—like Capital One—provide $0 liability for unauthorized charges.3 That means if your card is lost or stolen, you will not be responsible for charges you did not authorize.

 Many card issuers, including Capital One, let you “lock” your account if you suspect your card has been lost or stolen.